CyberSource

 Cybersource is an American payment gateway founded in 1994.
+Headquartered in Foster City, California, the company offers a suite of services for online payment processing, e-commerce payment processing, fraud management, and payment security services for merchants and financial institutions.
 In November 2007, Cybersource acquired the U.S. small business payment services provider Authorize.net for $565 million.

-On April 22, 2010, Visa Inc. acquired Cybersource for $2 billion.
+In July 2010, it was acquired by Visa Inc. for approximately US$2 billion, becoming a wholly owned subsidiary.

 History

 CyberSource was founded in 1994 by William S. McKiernan.
 The company was created to provide online payment and fraud management services for medium and large-sized merchants.
 It initially launched software.net, an online software store, and built the payment infrastructure for its own e-commerce operations.

 During the dot-com boom, CyberSource went public.
 The company commenced its initial public offering (IPO) on June 23, 1999, issuing 4 million shares of common stock at an offering price of $11 per share.
 The company was listed under the stock ticker CYBS.

 In 2007, CyberSource announced its acquisition of Authorize.Net, a provider of payment solutions for small businesses, for $565 million.
 This move expanded CyberSource's market reach from its traditional base of mid-sized and enterprise customers to include small businesses.

-On April 21, 2010, Visa Inc. announced it had agreed to acquire CyberSource for approximately $2 billion in cash.
-The primary strategic rationale for the acquisition was to accelerate Visa's growth in the e-commerce sector.
-A key aspect of the strategy was the plan to combine CyberSource's detailed merchant-level transaction data with Visa's extensive network-wide data.
-During the acquisition announcement, Visa executives stated that combining these two data sets was a "key synergy calculation" and would allow for the creation of more powerful and predictive fraud prevention services.

-The acquisition was completed on July 21, 2010, at which point CyberSource became a wholly-owned subsidiary of Visa Inc.
+In April 2010, Visa announced it would acquire Cybersource in a deal valued at about $2.0 billion ($26 per share).
+The acquisition was completed on July 21, 2010.
+According to the deal disclosures, at the time Cybersource processed approximately 25% of all U.S. eCommerce dollars.

+Following the acquisition, Cybersource continued to operate under its brand as part of Visa's merchant services strategy.
+Cybersource's founder, William S. McKiernan, joined Visa as an Executive Advisor to help with the integration of the two companies, while Michael Walsh continued to lead Cybersource as its president and CEO.

+Services and products

+Cybersource provides a comprehensive portfolio of solutions designed to simplify and automate payment operations.
+These services are delivered through a modular platform that allows businesses to customize their payment solutions.
+Its services include processing of card-not-present (CNP) transactions, tokenization, subscription and recurring billing, digital wallet integrations, multi-rail payment support and fraud analytics.